 One of the last extensions of the mains water supply was in the 1990s, to Gaerwen and Cwm Tawel.

-Pen Castell is still supplied by its own delicious spring water.
+Pen Castell and Rhyd-y-Gof are among the houses still supplied by their own delicious spring water.

 Outlying houses have their own arrangements.